 What a revelation!

-So, can we say that Ops Sikap will be highly successful if everyone keep their vehicle at home and start walking back to their home town?
+So, can we say that Ops Sikap will be highly successful if everyone keeps their vehicle at home and starts walking back to their home town?

 Thus, the reason – “increase in the volume of traffic” does not hold water as to why there was more fatality this year.
 Just take a look at what the newspapers reported last week:-